Tight Bounds for Sparsifying Random CSPs: Introduction

 Thus, in the $r$-partite setting, the sparsifiability of a random CSP undergoes a strict phase transition: when the number of constraints $m$ is smaller than roughly $n^c$, there is no sparsification that can be done.
 However, as soon as the number of constraints exceeds $n^c$, then the CSP can be sparsified back down to $n^c$ constraints with high probability.
 In a strong sense then, this ``presence of an \textbf{AND}'' in $R$ strongly dictates the sparsifiability of random CSPs with the relation $R$.

+Note that in prior works on sparsification, the notion of the largest $\mathbf{AND}$ that can be \emph{projected to} in a predicate was conjectured to govern worst-case sparsifiability \cite{BZ20, KPS24,khanna2025efficient}, but this conjecture was proven false in \cite{brakensiek2025redundancy}.
+Even so, these notions of projection to $\mathbf{AND}$ and restriction to $\mathbf{AND}$ are distinct, as projection allows for setting variables equal to one another (and to $\{0,1\}$), while restriction only allows setting variables to $\{0,1\}$ (and in particular, the largest $\mathbf{AND}$ under projections is always at least as large as the largest $\mathbf{AND}$ under restrictions).
+Nevertheless, we view it as an important contribution to now establish a formal connection between sparsifiability of CSPs and the presence of $\mathbf{AND}$'s in the relation.

 Another important property of the characterization above is its ``monotonicity'': as one might expect, adding more random constraints makes sparsifying the CSP harder up to a point (roughly $n^c$ constraints), at which point the sparsifier size stagnates.
-Importantly, adding more random constraints does not \emph{decrease} the sparsifier size.
+Thus, adding more random constraints \emph{does not} decrease the sparsifier size.